Physical goods supplied over the internet

 Online games are games played over an internet or computer network that allow multiple players to interact simultaneously in real time and form social communities within a game environment.

-When you sell these virtual items, you are passing on the right to use the virtual items to another party.
+When you sell these virtual items, you are transferring the right to use the virtual items to another party.

-For GST purposes, you are making a supply of digital services and are required to charge GST on the sale of virtual items to your customer if:
+For GST purposes, you are making a supply of digital services and must charge GST on the sale of virtual items to your customer if:

-- The virtual items are sold for real monies, or exchanged for goods or services.
+3. The virtual items are sold for real monies/digital payment tokens or exchanged for real goods or services.

 You can zero-rate your supply and charge 0% GST if your services qualify as international services under Section 21(3) of the GST Act.
 Specifically, you can zero-rate your services under Section 21(3)(j) of the GST Act if the services meet both conditions (a) and (b) below: